MalikaIhle/ProvisioningDataCombination/README.md

 ### R_combinedprovisionningALLforDB

-this as all the raw data until time of code run (last: 20160317) this ais the raw data I will do my analyses on, this is also what Ian Stevensson could import into the DB videos from 2015 will be added to this in the next weeks
+this as all the raw data until time of code run (last: 20160323) this is the raw data I will do my analyses on, this is also what Ian Stevensson could import into the DB (historically, it first included files from 2004 to 2014, then 206 missing files from this period, then videos from 2015 from Andrew)